 Both these technicisms were thus largely oblivious to the social production of the devices they celebrated.
 Within his sociology of art, Williams takes classic instances of changes in dramatic devices – the soliloquy, dramatic naturalism’s three-walled room – and demonstrates their dependence on – or homology with - changing social circumstances by means of his social formalism.
 ‘Micro-cultural’ analysis so articulates with ‘macrosocial’ analysis, usually with strongly normative implications.

 Within his sociology of means of communication – which restores a ‘social shaping’moment to accounts of ‘new media’- the procedure is remarkably similar to his social formalist anlaysis (Williams, 1981).
 McLuhan provides a more precise example too of the risks of ’accidental’ legitimation of a status quo.
 It is the technicist formalism – not the technological determinism – that Williams focusses on in his critique of McLuhan.
-His work was for Williams ‘…a particular culmination of an aesthetic theory which became, negatively, a social theory: a development and elaboration of a formalism which can be seen in many fields, from literary criticism and linguistics to psychology and anthropology, but which acquired its most significant popular influence in an isolating theory of "the media". (
+His work was for Williams ‘…a particular culmination of an aesthetic theory which became, negatively, a social theory: a development and elaboration of a formalism which can be seen in many fields, from literary criticism and linguistics to psychology and anthropology, but which acquired its most significant popular influence in an isolating theory of "the media".
+(Williams, 1974, 126)

 This isolation enables a further step, the projection of de facto social theory of a highly affirmative type – the retribalizing effects of television in the new age of the ‘global village’.
 It is important to reiterate here that Williams’s target is not formalistic techniques as such but the associated ‘denormative’ technicism and projection that results from their isolated usage.